PagerDuty/pdpyras/README.rst

 the Requests_ HTTP library, which provides the means to perform most basic tasks associated with accessing the PagerDuty REST API in a succinct manner.

-It is intended to be a practical and dead-simple abstraction layer for PagerDuty REST API access that differs minimally from the already well-known and well-documented underlying HTTP library.
+It is intended to be a practical and simple-as-possible-but-no-simpler abstraction layer for accessing the PagerDuty REST API.
+It differs minimally from the already well-known and well-documented underlying HTTP library.
 This makes it ideal to use as the foundation of anything from a feature-rich REST API client library to a quick-and-dirty API script.

-**Why not pypd?**

-This module was borne of necessity for a basic, reusable API client library to eliminate code duplication in PagerDuty Support's internal Python-based API tools, and to get the job done without reinventing the wheel or getting in the way.

-We frequently find ourselves performing experimental REST API requests using non-documented API endpoints for one reason or another, so we also needed a client that provided easy access to low-level features of the `Requests`_ library, but that eliminated tedious tasks like querying, `pagination`_ and header-setting.
-Ultimately, we deemed `pypd`_ to be overkill for this task.
+This module was borne of necessity for a basic, reusable API client library to eliminate code duplication in some of PagerDuty Support's internal Python-based API tools, and to get the job done without reinventing the wheel or getting in the way.
+We also frequently found ourselves performing REST API requests using beta or non-documented API endpoints for one reason or another, so we also needed a client that provided easy access to low-level features of the `Requests`_ library, but that eliminated tedious tasks like querying, `pagination`_ and header-setting.
+Ultimately, we deemed most other libraries to be both overkill for this task and also not very conducive to use for experimental API calls.

-With :class:`pdpyras.APISession`, higher-level features, i.e. model classes for handling the particulars of any given resource type, are left to the end user to develop as they see fit.
-Using this module by itself is thus a good approach for those who simply want to go by what the `REST API Reference`_ says and have explicit control over each resource schema feature.
+Higher-level features, i.e. model classes for handling the particulars of any given resource type, are left to the end user to develop as they see fit.

 Features
 --------
 - Efficient API access through automatic HTTP connection pooling and persistence
 - Supports Python 2.7 through 3.6
-- Automatic cooldown/reattempt for rate limiting and momentary/transient
+- Automatic cooldown/reattempt for rate limiting and transient network problems
-  network issues
 - Inclusion of required `HTTP Request Headers`_ for PagerDuty REST API requests
 - Bulk data retrieval and iteration over `resource index`_ endpoints with automatic pagination
-- Lookup of individual objects matching a query
+- Individual object retrieval by name
 - API request profiling

 Build & Install